Algebraic singular functions are not always dense in the ideal of $C^*$-singular functions: Introduction

-These findings naturally brought about the following questions, first asked in \cite{CEPSS-2019}: \begin{enumerate} \item[Q1.]
+\begin{enumerate} \item[Q1.]
 Does $J \cap \steinalg\grpd=0$ imply $J=0$ (at least in the minimal and effective case)? \item[Q2.]
-Is $J \cap \steinalg\grpd$ dense in the \cstar{}singular ideal $J$ (at least in the minimal and effective case)? \end{enumerate} These questions are especially interesting since typically it is highly nontrivial even to determine whether $J$ is nonzero, let alone to describe its elements explicitly (cf.\ \cite{CEPSS-2019}*{Section 5.6}).
-In fact, most known characterizations of simplicity for concrete non-Hausdorff groupoid algebras have been obtained via the Steinberg algebra \cites{BenNewSelfsim, Josiah}.
+Is $J \cap \steinalg\grpd$ dense in the \cstar{}singular ideal $J$ (at least in the minimal and effective case)? \end{enumerate} These questions are especially interesting as they determine to what extent one can hope to understand $J$ by studying $J \cap \steinalg\grpd$.
+The latter is often easier, not just \emph{a priori} but also in practice: for instance, when it comes to characterizing the simplicity of concrete non-Hausdorff groupoid \cstar{}algebras, the most successful approach has been to characterize when $J \cap \steinalg\grpd=0$, and showing it implied $J=0$ in that concrete setting \cites{BenNewSelfsim, Josiah}.

 Until this point, all progress on the above questions was pointing to a positive answer.
-The first such result was that of \cite{Yosh}, which implied that the \cstar{}simplicity of groupoids associated to \emph{multispinal groups} coincides with the simplicity of their Steinberg algebras \cite{BenNora21}, which \cite{Nadiaetal} reproves for the subclass of $\ZZ_2$-multispinal groups using different techniques.
-This was then extended in \cite{BenNewSelfsim} to all contracting self-similar groups.
-The most general known result is \cite{hausdorff-covers-2025}*{Thm.
-C} which shows that whenever the source map restricted to the closure of the unit space of $\grpd$ is finite-to-one, $J \cap \steinalg\grpd=0$ implies $J=0$.
+The first results focused on groupoids arising from self-similar group actions as defined in \cite{Nekrashevych2009}: \cite{Yosh} implied Q1 holds in the case of so-called \emph{multispinal groups}, which \cite{Nadiaetal} reproved for the subclass of $\ZZ_2$-multispinal groups using different techniques.
+In \cite{BenNewSelfsim}, this is extended to all \emph{contracting} self-similar groups.

+The first significant step towards the general case was \cite{hausdorff-covers-2025}*{Thm.
+C} which shows that Q1 holds in a class of groupoids whose `non-Hausdorffness' is finitary in the sense that every net has (at most) a finite number of limits.
+This is extended by \cite{Hume2025}, which reduces Q1 to the isotropy group $C^*$-algebras and formulates a sufficient condition on these. \editB{Since the publication of our preprint, a new paper \cite{GH2025} has been published, which shows the stronger property Q2 for a large class of groupoids, including those with finitary `non-Hausdorffness', as well as second-countable amenable bundles of groups.}

-In this paper, we present the first example of groupoids where the algebraic ideal of singular functions is not dense in the \cstar{}singular ideal, answering Q2 negatively.
+In this paper, we present the first negative result in this direction of research by answering Q2 negatively.

 \begin{maintheorem} There exist \'etale (in fact, ample) groupoids \(\grpd\) such that \(J \cap \algalg{\grpd}\) is not dense in \(\singideal\), and thus in particular $J \cap \steinalg\grpd$ is not dense in $J$. \end{maintheorem}